USGS-R/LSTM_temp2/README.md

 23 Hidden_list = [100]
  ```

 If desired, you can change the number of epochs and number of random number seeds used.
-The model is trained (in serial) for each seed over the specified number of epochs.
+The LSTM model is trained (in serial) for each seed over the specified number of epochs.

 Seeds are set on line 24 or `StreamTemp-Integ.py`:
 ```